GateChain-Foundation/Grants-Program/docs/Milestone-Delivery-Guidelines.md

 ### A step-by-step guide demonstrating how your code achieves the milestones

 Please provide documentation on how to install, compile, run and test the deliverable(s).
 Make sure to include all necessary prerequisites.
-Common issues while replicating test results involve, among others, undocumented dependencies, version numbers / local database setups / breaking changes in the main branch since delivery / OS- and browser-specific incompatibilities.
+Common issues while replicating test results involve, among others, undocumented dependencies / version numbers / local database setups / breaking changes in the main branch since delivery / OS- and browser-specific incompatibilities.

 Depending on the deliverable, this could include (but is not limited to)